Linear Response and Optimal Fingerprinting for Nonautonomous Systems: Conclusions

 The results obtained in the case of diffusion processes - and specifically Eqs. \ref{Greenresponsetimedep}-\ref{Greentimedep} as well all the derivation pertaining to the OFM - can be formally and heuristically extended to time-dependent chaotic systems, whose dynamics is supported at each instant on a fractal snapshot attractor \cite{Romeiras1990,Bodai2013}, even if we deem necessary to perform a careful dedicated analysis.

 As a result of the explicit time-dependence of the reference system, response operators do not have the form of the classical convolution product between the time modulation of the forcing and a Green's function that does not depend explicitly on time and that determines the delayed impact of the extra forcing on the system.
 In this case, whilst causality is preserved, the Green's function depends explicitly on time.
 Our results reduce to what are now classical results of nonequilibrium statistical mechanics in the case that the reference system is at steady-state and has a unique invariant measure.
 In the limit that the time modulation of the reference dynamics is infinitely slow, our results provide the adiabatic limit.
 We have also been able to describe perturbatively how the presence of a time modulation in the reference measure impacts the linear response.
-Finally, In the special but relevant case that the pullback measure is periodic, every Green's function inherits such a property, so that it is possible to reconstruct the full response operators of the systems from a limited set of probe experiments.
+Finally, in the special but relevant case that the pullback measure is periodic, every Green's function inherits such a property, so that it is possible to reconstruct the full response operators of the systems from a limited set of probe experiments.